4elta/recon/README.md

   -i, --input path [path ...]
-                        path to the result file(s) of the Nmap service scan (default: 'services.xml') -o, --output path     path to where the results are stored (default: './recon') -c, --config path     path to the scan configuration file (default: '/path/to/recon/config/scans.toml') -t, --concurrent_targets number
+                        path to the result file(s) of the Nmap service scan (default: 'services.xml') -o, --output path     path to where the results are stored (default: './recon') -c, --config path     path to the scanner configuration file (default: '/path/to/recon/config/scanner.toml') -t, --concurrent_targets number
                         number of targets that should be scanned concurrently (default: 3) -s, --concurrent_scans number